pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

     subsequent slide with the same title (for beamer).

   * A title page is constructed automatically from the document's title block, if present.
 (In the case of beamer, this can be disabled by commenting out some lines in the default template.)

 These rules are designed to support many different styles of slide show.
-If you don't care about structuring your slides into sections and subsections, you can just use level-1 headings for all each slide.
-(In that case, level-1 will be the slide level.)
-But you can also structure the slide show into sections, as in the example above.
+If you don't care about structuring your slides into sections and subsections, you can either just use level-1 headings for all slides (in that case, level 1 will be the slide level) or you can set `--slide-level=0`.

 Note:  in reveal.js slide shows, if slide level is 2, a two-dimensional layout will be produced, with level-1 headings building horizontally and level-2 headings building vertically.
-It is not recommended that you use deeper nesting of section levels with reveal.js.
+It is not recommended that you use deeper nesting of section levels with reveal.js unless you set `--slide-level=0` (which lets reveal.js produce a one-dimensional layout and only interprets horizontal rules as slide boundaries).

+### PowerPoint layout choice

+When creating slides, the pptx writer chooses from a number of pre-defined layouts, based on the content of the slide:

+Title Slide
+:   This layout is used for the initial slide, which is generated and
+    filled from the metadata fields `date`, `author`, and `title`, if they are present.

+Section Header
+:   This layout is used for what pandoc calls “title slides”, i.e.
+    slides which start with a header which is above the slide level in the hierarchy.

+Two Content
+:   This layout is used for two-column slides, i.e. slides containing a
+    div with class `columns` which contains at least two divs with class `column`.

+Comparison
+:   This layout is used instead of “Two Content” for any two-column
+    slides in which at least one column contains text followed by non-text (e.g. an image or a table).

+Content with Caption
+:   This layout is used for any non-two-column slides which contain text
+    followed by non-text (e.g. an image or a table).

+Blank
+:   This layout is used for any slides which only contain blank content,
+    e.g. a slide containing only speaker notes, or a slide containing only a non-breaking space.

+Title and Content
+:   This layout is used for all slides which do not match the criteria
+    for another layout.

+These layouts are chosen from the default pptx reference doc included with pandoc, unless an alternative reference doc is specified using `--reference-doc`.

 ## Incremental lists